Amir Khan feared ‘kids would grow up without their dad’ during gunpoint robbery | ITV News

 Mr Khan, who has been confirmed for the upcoming I’m A Celebrity… Get Me Out Of Here! all-stars ITV series in South Africa, told the Sun on Sunday: “It was the first time I’ve ever seen a gun in my life.
 I could see down the barrel.

-“I remember looking back seeing where my wife was.
-She ran back on the road and screamed ‘help!’
+“I remember looking back and seeing where my wife was.
+She ran back to the road and screamed ‘help!’

 “At the time, I didn’t know what he wanted.
 I thought maybe this is a prank.
 I just took off the watch, he grabbed it.”